TYPO3-Documentation/t3docs-wiki-migration/output_pages/ExtensionDevelopment.rst

 Flexforms
 ---------

--  If you wish to use Flexforms in your extension, follow the Using Flexforms [outdated wiki link] guide.
+-  If you wish to use Flexforms in your extension, follow the `Using Flexforms <extension-development-using-flexforms>`__ guide.

 Multiple Languages
 ------------------